Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 the Decision class.
 Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
-If none of these types of Brains do what you need, you can implement your own CoreBrain to create your own type.
+If none of these types of Brains do what you need, you can implement your own Brain.

-In this tutorial, you will use an **Learning Brain** for training.
+In this tutorial, you will use a **Learning Brain** for training.

 #### Vector Observation Space